Bearded Theory: History

 On 20 March 2020, it was announced that due to the COVID-19 pandemic, the 2020 Spring Festival would be postponed to 10–13 September.

 In 2022, Bearded Theory Festival returned to Catton Hall for its first event post-Covid.
 The festival sold out in advance and featured Patti Smith, The Flaming Lips, and Placebo as headliners.

 2023 saw the introduction of Big Ed, a new DJ stage that was custom designed and built for Bearded Theory resembling a giant bearded forest head, adorned with foliage and mushrooms.
-This was the first event programmed by DHP Family and featured Panic Shack, Yard Act, Pigs Pigs Pigs Pigs Pigs Pigs Pigs, Warmduscher, as well as headline performances from Interpol, Gogol Bordello, and Primal Scream on the Pallet Stage, plus Echo and the Bunnymen, Public Service Broadcasting, and Viagra Boys in the other brand new Meadow Stage, introduced to add more musical artists to the line-up and provide a bigger second stage than the Woodland area.
+This was the first event programmed by DHP Family and featured Panic Shack, Yard Act, Pigs Pigs Pigs Pigs Pigs Pigs Pigs, Warmduscher as well as headline performances from Interpol, Gogol Bordello, and Primal Scream on the Pallet Stage, plus Echo and the Bunnymen, Public Service Broadcasting, and Viagra Boys in the other brand new Meadow Stage, introduced to add more musical artists to the line-up and provide a bigger second stage than the Woodland area.

 In 2024, a Wednesday Early Entry ticket was introduced to give customers the chance to arrive earlier.
 The Festival was headlined by Jane's Addiction, Future Islands, and the first festival headline show for Amyl and the Sniffers.
 The bill also featured English Teacher, Sprints, Sleaford Mods, Dinosaur Jr., and a big focus on electronic music with the introduction of the new CODA stage featuring DJ sets from Orbital, Bez of Happy Mondays, Utah Saints, and Leeroy Thornhill of The Prodigy.

 2025 had Iggy Pop headlining alongside Paul Heaton featuring special guest singer Rianne Downey and Manic Street Preachers.
-The line-up also included The Mary Wallopers, Ezra Furman, LTJ Bukem, Antony Szmierek, Nadine Shah, Mannequin Pussy, as well as the introduction of Speakers' Corner in the new Knockerdown Variety Club tent, featuring the likes of Yard Act, Stewart Lee and The Lovely Eggs in conversation.
+The line-up also included The Mary Wallopers, Ezra Furman, LTJ Bukem, Antony Szmierek, Nadine Shah, The Bar-Steward Sons of Val Doonican, Mannequin Pussy, as well as the introduction of Speakers' Corner in the new Knockerdown Variety Club tent, featuring the likes of Yard Act, Stewart Lee and The Lovely Eggs in conversation.

 Bearded Theory has won 8 awards, most recently the Best Line-Up award for 2024.
 The event has also won 2016 UK's Best Family Festival, 2014 Promoter of the Year at the UK Festival Awards and Silver Award Festival Kidz Awards, 2013 UK's Best Small Festival at the UK Festival Awards and Gold Award at the Festival Kidz Awards.
 In 2011 the festival won Best Independent Festival at the AIM Independent Music Awards.